HaschekSolutions/pictshare/rtfm/DOCKER.md

 - LOG_UPLOADER (true/false | log IPs of uploaders)
 - MAX_RESIZED_IMAGES (int | how many versions of a single image may exist? -1 for infinite)
 - SHOW_ERRORS (true/false | show upload/size/server errors?)
+- SKIP_FILEPERMISSIONS (true/false | enables/disables fixing file permissions on start. default is false)
+- ALWAYS_WEBP (true/false | Always tries to server JPGs as WEBp if the client supports it.
+Default is false)
 - ALT_FOLDER (path to a folder where all hashes will be copied to and looked for offsite backup via nfs for example)
 - S3_BUCKET (string | Name of your S3 bucket)
 - S3_ACCESS_KEY (string | Access Key for your Bucket)